 When you’re a busy business owner, it simply makes sense to automate everything you can.
 While email marketing takes time to set up and get rolling, you can use a number of different tools and email marketing services to streamline your systems and save time.

 Email automation is when you write and design your emails ahead of time.
 Those emails are then sent automatically whenever a user performs a certain type of action.
+You can use all-in-one email marketing solution like Salesmate or EasySendy that helps you automate your emails.

 For example, if someone decides to download your free ebook and signs up for your email list, you can automatically send them a welcome and a thank you message.
 This means that you don’t need to manually reply to new subscribers, but you can still make them feel welcome and appreciated.